ACADEMICS

 Electives7th7th Grade Rotation - Habits of SuccessThis is a special 7th grade course designed to cover basic study and organizational skills.
 Class goals are to maximize students' learning process by: generating critical thinking skills, increasing time and material management skills, learning about goal setting skils and enhancing listening and speaking skills.

-English7thEnglish 7 and Advanced English 7This course parallels the time period covered in the British and U.S. from mid-eighteenth century and focuses on the “Quest” theme.
+English7thEnglish 7This course parallels the time period covered in the British and U.S. from mid-eighteenth century and focuses on the “Quest” theme.
 One’s purpose and identity is evaluated through the works.
 Eight parts of speech, Schaffer’s 5-paragraph structure, the writing process (outline, pre-draft, edit, and publish) with MLA formatting, figurative language, vocabulary (context words) and spelling are included in this course.
+Novels include Call of the Wild and The Hobbit.

 MathMultipleIntegrated Pre-AlgebraThis course is an introduction to pre-algebra.
 The course begins as a review of basic mathematic fundamentals and operations.
 The course uses the pre-algebra curriculum but is designed to expose students to the general concepts of pre-algebra but spend the bulk of time reinforcing foundational concepts to ready them for pre-algebra the following year.Larson Pre-Algebra, Holt McDougal, 2012MAP test scores for placement <219